IF YOU SUSPECT FRAUD

 Call us at (800) 513-7678 or visit your nearest Frost financial center.

-Fraud prevention tips to help protect your business
+Helpful fraud prevention tips to safeguard your business

-Frost will never reach out to you to ask for your account login information such as company ID, passwords, usernames, security pins or token number.
-Do not share this information with anyone.
+Frost will never reach out to customers to request information related to their business account login.
+This includes asking for details such as your company ID, passwords, usernames, security pins or token numbers.
+To keep your data safe and out of the hands of fraudsters, please do not share sensitive information with anyone.

 If you receive a request to change payment instructions, call to confirm using a known number.
 Never use the email addresses or phone numbers provided in the email request to confirm new payment instructions.

-When using a search engine to find the login for Frost Treasury Connect, ensure that you are visiting the correct URL.
+Avoid using search engines to find the login for Frost Treasury Connect.
 Fraudsters can imitate the web address with minor changes to appear legitimate.

 Monitor your accounts

-Create a policy to carefully check your statements monthly and reconcile your accounts daily for unexpected activity.
-Contact us immediately if you notice any unusual activity on your account.
+Make it a consistent practice to carefully review your monthly bank statements and reconcile your accounts daily to monitor for unauthorized activity.
+If you find or suspect unusual activity on your account(s), contact us immediately.

 Safeguard your business checks